Community Emergency Response Team (CERT)

 The training program that LAFD initiated proved to be so beneficial that the Federal Emergency Management Agency (FEMA) felt that the concept and the program should be made available to communities nationwide.
 In 1993, the Emergency Management Institute (EMI), in cooperation with LAFD, expanded the CERT materials to make them applicable to all hazards.

 In 2002, following the tragedy of 9/11, President Bush asked all Americans to volunteer in the service of their country.
 The Citizen Corps program was created to spearhead this effort to harness the power of every individual through education, training, and volunteer service to make communities safer, stronger, and better prepared to respond to the threats of terrorism, crime, public health issues, and disasters of all kinds.
 CERT was selected as one of the primary programs offered to the American public to meet this challenge.

-The first step to becoming a CERT member is to take a CERT Class.
-CERT training is a 20-hour class and is always free.
+Part of becoming a full-fledged team member is to participate in FEMA's CERT Basic Class.
+This is a 20-hour class and is always free.
 But you don't have to be interested in joining the team to take the class.
 Everyone can benefit from learning to be better prepared for an emergency or disaster.
 Following a catastrophic event (such as a tornado or flood), you and your community may be on your own for a period of time because of the size of the area affected, lost communications and impassable roads.
 Knowing what to do can save lives and protect property until professional emergency services personnel are able to reach you.